urpedersen/dompap/readme.md

 ![dompap logo](dompap_logo_80x80.png)

 # The dompap simulation package

-Simulations of particles in any dimensions with any pair potential.
+The `dompap` package focuses on simulations of point-like particles in any dimension with any pair potential.
-The package uses Numpy, Numba for efficient calculations, and sympy for easy implementation of new potentials.
+The package uses NumPy and Numba for efficient calculations and SymPy to implement any pair potentials.
+The user is not expected to be familiar with these packages but only basic Python syntax.

 **This package is a work in progress, and not yet ready for use.**

-*Ulf R. Pedersen, 2023*
+*Ulf R. Pedersen, 2024*

 ## Installation
 Clone the repository from github at https://github.com/urpedersen/dompap.git